SoftIron/sibench/docs/source/best-practices.rst

 Homogeneous cores
 -----------------

-Sibench divides its workload between nodes, with each taking responsibility for reading and writing some number of objects.
+``sibench`` divides its workload between nodes, with each taking responsibility for reading and writing some number of objects.
 The division of labour is done purely according to how many cores each node has.
 It does not attempt to measure the performance of each server node, nor does it use some artificial measure of performance such as BogoMIPS.
-Because of this, it is important that the nodes used as Sibench servers be of roughly equivalent speed, at least on a per-core basis.
+Because of this, it is important that the nodes used as ``sibench`` servers be of roughly equivalent speed, at least on a per-core basis.

-The reason for this is that if one Sibench server is far quicker than its peers, then when it finishes reading its share of the objects and loops round to start at the beginning again, the data may still be in the storage system's caches.
+The reason for this is that if one ``sibench`` server is far quicker than its peers, then when it finishes reading its share of the objects and loops round to start at the beginning again, the data may still be in the storage system's caches.